HackYourFuture/post-grad-ed/README.md

 At the end of the Post Graduation Module, your mentor and the HYF team will conduct a **performance review** to provide you with feedback on how you performed in the past 4 weeks and how you can improve moving forward.
 The general factors to be evaluated are:

-- **1. Code Quality**: Do you have a good code style and write efficient, performant and maintainable code?
+- **Code Quality**: Do you have a good code style and write efficient, performant and maintainable code?
 Do you apply the suggested feedback in time and push code often?
-- **2. Communication**: Do you communicate clearly and precisely?
+- **Communication**: Do you communicate clearly and precisely?
 Do you produce easily understandable videos and presentations?
 Do you reply to feedback constructively?
-- **3. Responsibility and proactivity**: Are you on time (and planning) for meetings?
+- **Responsibility and proactivity**: Are you on time (and planning) for meetings?
 Do you submit your assignments on time?
 Are you actively looking for support and ways to improve yourself?

 ## Planning